tAndreani/IPVARIABLE/README.md

 ![roc](https://user-images.githubusercontent.com/6462162/52270088-2ceebd00-2940-11e9-9a2b-723145fa4aa0.png)

+# PCA in K562 cell lines with and without the noisy regions
+We created a python script using pandas in order to perform the PCA and check whether the removal of noisy peaks improves the separation of the replicates in the PCA.

 # References
 1) Blackledge, N. P., Zhou, J. C., Tolstorukov, M. Y., Farcas, A. M., Park, P. J., & Klose, R. J. (2010).
 CpG Islands Recruit a Histone H3 Lysine 36 Demethylase.
 Molecular Cell, 38(2), 179–190. https://doi.org/10.1016/j.molcel.2010.04.009